 A forecast action generates a prediction from the most recent actuals.
 The action imports the forecast results and explainability information (for supported algorithms) from PlanIQ into the Anaplan model.

 The length of time into the future for which the forecast generates predictions.
 The maximum forecast horizon is set by the depth of historical data and the selected algorithm.

-An algorithm trained by a data collection to generate your forecasts.
+An algorithm trained from a data collection to generate forecasts.